 So, by far the easiest and most cost-effective way to get more chickens is to let a broody hen hatch eggs and raise the chicks.
 And, a hen is much better at doing this than we are.

 A broody hen’s fluffy butt heats up to the perfect temperature for incubating eggs.
 She’ll also turn her eggs exactly when needed.
 And, once they hatch, she’ll take care of all the details on keeping her chicks warm, fed, and watered.
 Finally, she’ll teach them how to be chickens.

-I’m so excited – one of the Buckeyes has gone broody!!!
-Raising the Buckeyes was a great experience, but I was hoping the Buckeyes would retain their instinct to go broody, and raise their own young – I’d rather they perpetuate the flock (why should I do the work if they’ll do it naturally?).
-So, when one hen showed definite signs of broodiness; Randy quickly constructed her a broody box inside the coop.
+Raising our Buckeyes from day-old chicks was a great experience (see Raising Buckeye Chicks), but I was hoping the Buckeyes would retain their instinct to go broody and raise their own young.
+I’d rather they perpetuate the flock (why should I do the work if they’ll do it naturally?).
+So, when one hen showed definite signs of broodiness; Randy quickly constructed a broody box inside the coop (see below).

 How To Tell If She’s Broody

 In many chicken breeds today, the instinct for raising young has been bred out; because “broodiness” was considered undesirable in factory-laying hens.
 Some breeds that more frequently exhibit broodiness include: